 Step 2: Just Do It.

-Now that you have your baseline inbound sales process, we move onto the inbound sales process.
+Now that you have your baseline inbound sales process, we move on to the inbound sales process.

-- Customize, customize, customize. -Everything you do in the inbound sales and marketing process should always be tailored to your prospects needs and wants and how you can help them.
+- Customize, customize, customize. –Everything you do in the inbound sales and marketing process should always be tailored to your prospect’s needs and wants and how you can help them.
 Have a good reason for contacting your prospect.
-Focus on “why you and why now?”
+Focus on “Why you and why now?”
 Don’t just call your prospect to call; this would be your typical cold call.
 Be prepared to add value.
 Besides having a reason for reaching out, add value when you contact your prospect.

 - Make your process scalable and know how to help your prospect – While your message should be tailored to each target account, you don’t have to rewrite each email for each prospect completely.
 Your messaging should target a specific buyer persona and company profile, and there are likely to be shared elements that resonate across contacts.

-- Use a prospecting sequence. - This is where Hubspot provides a huge value for our sales team in reducing the amount of time prospecting and follow-ups.
+- Use a prospecting sequence. – This is where Hubspot provides a huge value for our sales team in reducing the amount of time prospecting and follow-ups.
 Research shows that it takes 8-12 touches to reach a decision-maker by phone, even when they are interested in your products or solutions.
-Your success at prospecting depends as much on your follow up and diligence as the relevance of your messaging.
+Your success at prospecting depends as much on your follow-up and diligence as on the relevance of your messaging.
 So make sure to use a sequence of attempts for each prospect.

-- Nurture and keep nurturing - Not every prospect you reach out to will be ready to buy right away even if a form is filled out on your website.
-Although you may stop your immediate prospecting attempts at 8-12 touches, keep a list going of potential good fit, but not hot, prospects in your CRM.
+- Nurture and keep nurturing – Not every prospect you reach out to will be ready to buy right away even if a form is filled out on your website.
+Although you may stop your immediate prospecting attempts at 8-12 touches, keep a list going of a potentially good fit, but not hot, prospects in your CRM.
 By working closely with your marketing team, you can set up nurture campaigns in your Hubspot account to keep your company top-of-mind with these prospects.

 - Monitor and Prioritize – Keep focused on your most interested prospects.
-The Hubspot free CRM and Sales Pro has been an enormous help for me with keeping me informed of my prospects engagement with my marketing activities.
+The Hubspot free CRM and Sales Pro has been an enormous help for me with keeping me informed of my prospect’s engagement with my marketing activities.

 - Here’s the big one: Just Do It! – This step is the one I struggle with as many others.
 Based on the inbound sales methodology: The best way to improve your prospecting sequence is not to sit for two weeks creating the perfect emails.
 The best way is to: